Abdulmumin1/yaqeen.me/src/routes/blog/posts/zero-to-one-getting-started-with-svelte.md

 ---
-title: 'Zero to One: Getting Started with Svelte'
+title: 'Zero to One: Svelte essentials and tooling'

 description: 'in this article, my idea is to share a handful of the Svelte tools that I have discovered and become dependent on for my work.
 Some of the tools you undoubtedly know.'